ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/action_items.md

-- see if the noise coinc rates can be recomputed on the fly by factoring out the rates:  yes, they can be;  have not made this improvement because it would require tinkering with the code a bit and we're about to do a release, but I have added a FIXME to remind me that this performance improvement is possible.
+- see if the noise coinc rates can be recomputed on the fly by factoring out the rates:  yes, they can be;  have not made this improvement because it would require tinkering with the code a bit and we are about to do a release, but I have added a FIXME to remind me that this performance improvement is possible.